preciofishbone/OmniaDocsG2/pages/publish-page-changes/index.rst

 Publish page changes
 ===========================================

 As an editor you can work on a new version of a page as long as needed and publish the new version when you decide to do so.
-You can check earlier versions of a page and even revert to an earlier version if needed.
+If allowed (set in Page Collection settings) it's possible to se a Scheduled Publishing if you don't want to publish directly.

 **Note!** Edits to a page are never shown to users of the site until the page is published.